-As a small business owner one of the first things you need to sort out is a bank account.
-With Tide this couldn’t be easier.
-You can literally have an account up and running in under 5 minutes.
-But accounts such as this aren’t for everyone.
-Let’s have a look at some of the pros and cons of a Tide account.
+As a small business owner you almost certainly need a dedicated business bank account.
+This can take weeks or even months through the traditional high street banks.
+However with a Tide business account you can be up and running in a matter of minutes.
+Accounts like this aren’t for everyone so let’s have a look at some of the pros and cons of a Tide account.
+Welcome to my brutally honest Tide bank review.
 Who is it for and who isn’t it for?
-Is Tide even a bank account?
+And is Tide even a bank account?

 I’m not going to get in to the politics of Brexit – far too busy for that.
 Like it or not though this is history in the making and it’s very likely to have an impact on your small business.
 I thought it would be interesting to put together a consolidated timeline of events.
 An impartial version of the story of Brexit… so far.

-The 2019/20 tax year in the UK runs from 6th April 2019 to 5th April 2020.
-Tax returns for this tax year are generally due by 31st January 2021.
-Here are some of the most common at-a-glance figures you might find useful for the next tax year.
+The 2021/22 tax year in the UK runs from 6th April 2021 to 5th April 2022.
+Tax returns for this tax year are generally due by 31st January 2023.
+Here are some of the most common at-a-glance figures you might find useful for the tax year.

 Yes folks, here we are again.
 We have a 3rd and 4th lockdown grant.
 The government have announced the UK will be in lockdown from the 5th Nov to 2nd Dec 2020.
 This will be devastating for a lot of small businesses who were just getting back on their feet.
 The good news is there’s more money available through the self employment income support scheme grant.
 The bad news is they will only cover 55% of your profits at best versus 80% for furloughed employees.
 Oh, and a lot of businesses won’t qualify for them at all.
 Are self employed folk really 30% less important than employees?
 Let’s take a look at how it all works.